CodeGrade/orca/docs/orca_data_definitions.md

 The output includes the key given in the original job for use on the Bottlenose side.
 The `shell_responses` array contains a transcript of the output from each `GradingScriptCommand`.

 A successful `GradingJobResult` will _always_ contain `output`.

-An unsuccessful `GradingJobResult` will still contain any responses of commands executed by the script; if the worker fails (e.g., due to resource limits) or an operation on the server removes the job (e.g., cancelling a job in the queue), the `errors` property will contain a non-empty array.
+An unsuccessful `GradingJobResult` will still contain any responses of commands executed by the script. '

+If the worker fails (e.g., due to resource limits) or an operation on the server removes the job (e.g., cancelling a job in the queue), the `errors` property will contain a non-empty array.